Jejunum Tissue Transfer

 Background

 Patients with cancer of the hypopharynx and cervical esophagus are faced with several daunting issues.
-First, they must face the fact that their disease carries an overall 5-year survival rate of only 25-35%.
-Secondly, and perhaps equally importantly, they must become reconciled to the fact that they will lose their ability to swallow or speak normally.
+First, they must face the fact that their disease carries an overall 5-year survival rate for stage II-IV disease of 24-39%.
+[3] Second, and perhaps equally important, they must become reconciled with the fact that they will lose their ability to swallow or speak normally.
+The hypopharynx is the most inferior portion of the pharynx.
+Its superior border begins at the tip of the epiglottis, and the inferior border incudes the lower level of the cricoid cartilage.

 Because of the low survival rate and the likelihood of recurrence in advanced cases of pharyngoesophageal cancer, the method of reconstruction chosen should provide restoration of swallowing in one stage with minimal morbidity.
+Given that a significant amount of hyopharyngeal cancer resections result in circumferential defects, it is important for the reconstruction to provide adequate coverage with limited complications.
 Microvascular free flaps are increasingly being used for reconstruction of these complex defects.
-The jejunal flap, the tubed radial forearm flap, and the anterolateral thigh flap work well in these situations.[1]
+The jejunal flap, the tubed radial forearm flap, and the anterolateral thigh flap work well in these situations.
+[5]

 Other methods commonly used for pharyngoesophageal reconstruction include colon interposition, gastric pull-up, or tubed pectoralis major myocutaneous flaps.
 Although all these techniques can provide a good pharyngoesophageal reconstruction, they are associated with higher rates of operative mortality (11-20%) and fistula formation (35-40%) than jejunum free tissue transfer.